suryakaduru/Text_summarizer_pipeline/insights.md

 ## Summary of Findings from Working with the Dataset
+### Note: only a small subset(50 summaries) of tranining data was used for evaluation

 ### Dataset Characteristics
 - The dataset consists of short dialogues and their manually written summaries.